urbanbigdatacentre/os_epc_ppd_linkage/README.md

 # Linking Domestic Energy Performance Certificates (EPCs) and and Land Registry Price Paid Data (PPD) with UPRN

+This project shows the codes for OS short term project.
 This project is licensed under the terms of the [Creative Commons Attribution-NonCommercial (CC-BY-NC)](https://creativecommons.org/licenses/by-nc/4.0/).

-This project shows the codex for OS short term project.
 This whole research is **not** allowed to be used  **commercially**.

 ## 1. Getting Started